D4X-UMAR/GOLD-MD/README.md

 # YOU HAVE SHOWING LOADING ERRORS IN DEPLOYNMENT JUST WAIT 2 MINUTES IT WILL BE START LOGS I AM FIXING THIS ERROR...

 ***

+# SESSION ID SERVER 1 IS NOT WORKING USE OTHER SERVERS TO GET SESSION ID I WILL FIX SERVER 1 AS SOON AS POSSIBLE (UMAR)